ryanVincent/your-round/README.md

 ## GET /api/bars/:barId/products

 Returns a list of all products for the bar with the specified ```:barId```.
-The resonse should be a JSON object the following format:
+The response should be a JSON object the following format:

 property|type|description|example
 --------|----|-----------|-------